carpentries-lab/good-enough-practices/episodes/04-collaboration.md

 >>
 >> What can go wrong with collaboration
 >> *   People can be confused
->> *   Confusion about goals: what are we trying to do?
+>>  *   about goals: what are we trying to do?
->> *   Confusion about process: what tools will we use, how will we do it?
+>>  *   about process: what tools will we use, how will we do it?
->> *   Confusion about responsibilities: whose job is it to do this thing?
+>>  *   about responsibilities: whose job is it to do this thing?
->> *   Confusion about credit: how are contributions going to be recognized?
+>>  *   about credit: how are contributions going to be recognized?
+>>  *   about data: how do we share sensitive data?
+>>  *   about timelines: when will people finish their tasks?
 >>
 >> How to prepare for collaboration
 >> *   Document important things
 >> *   Decide on goals and a way of working (process)
 >> *   Clarify the scope and audience of your project
+>> *   Highlight outstanding issues
 >>
 > {: .solution}
 {: .discussion}